 - development of socialization and life skills in a warm, friendly, and safe environment;

-- bonding relationships with our students, which continue long after graduation.
+- strong bonds with our students, which continue long after graduation

 No. All students with documentation of a disability may request accommodations under Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA) at no charge.